WladimirSidorenko/PotTS/README.md

 To open the files of this corpus, you need to download and launch [the MMAX2 annotation tool](http://mmax2.sourceforge.net/) and then select one of the *.mmax projects located in the directories `corpus/annotator-1/` or `corpus/annotator-2/`.

-This folder contains following files and directories:
+This folder contains the following files and directories:

 * `corpus/` -- directory containing corpus files;
   * `annotator1/` -- directory containing MMAX projects for the first